 The homeless are housed in DHS shelters, private shelters run by local providers within the five boroughs, and in certain authorized and designated areas in former hotels, churches, community centers and apartment buildings.
 In cases of capacity shortage, DHS may arrange for some clients to stay in commercial hotel rooms.
 There are 78 organizations that operate private shelters within the five NYC boroughs, including Bowery Residents Committee / HomePlus, BronxWorks, Project Hospitality, and many others.

-The homeless and homeless-vulnerable population in NYC consists of multiple groups with different needs and characteristics including single adults, adult families, victims of domestic violence, senior citizens, veterans, and families with children.
-In addition to basic shelter, homeless people have needs for a wide range of services and alternatives, including medical or psychiatric treatment, infant cribs or child accommodations.
+The homeless and homeless-vulnerable population in NYC consists of multiple groups with different needs and characteristics including families with children, adult families, and single adults.
+There are various drivers of homelessness within each group including economic stress, eviction, domestic violence, mental illness, and substance abuse.
+Clients may belong to one or more sub-populations such as veterans, senior citizens, and families with infants or small children.
+In addition to basic shelter, clients may need a wide range of services and alternatives, including medical or psychiatric treatment, infant cribs or child accommodations.
 Some may have criminal histories or active restraining orders that may affect how they are accommodated.

 The number of New York City homeless and those seeking temporary shelter has grown substantially over the past few years, creating significant challenges with respect to the task of ensuring that every person in need is assigned to an appropriate shelter on a nightly basis.
 DHS is now in a constant state of extremely tight shelter capacity, and is often looking for emergency expansions of capacity.
-The capacity constraints, along with the need to match clients to shelters that can address any special needs, makes it extremely important that DHS has an accurate and up to date understanding of shelter capacity and that we optimize the availability and use of existing units/beds.
+As a result of regulations and recent legal decisions (e.g. Butler lawsuit), DHS will need to comply with increasing numbers of reasonable accommodation requests (RAR), where, for example, certain clients may need access to a wheelchair-accessible unit, or filtered air conditioning to mitigate the effects of asthma.
+Given the tight capacity, the fact that relatively few units may be equipped to handle clients with special needs or to satisfy a given RAR request, and the fact that actual demand is not clear on a given night until midnight, it is extremely important that DHS has a precise, accurate, and up to date understanding of shelter capacity and that we optimize the availability and use of existing units/beds.
+The fact that the homeless population continues to increase makes the ability to accurately forecast demand and optimize costs accordingly of vital importance.

 Office of Information Technology